I was a successful journalist when a doctor first handed me opioids

 And then we had the break-in.

 I didn’t get a report from the police that day.
 It takes several days, apparently.
 I didn’t know this, and I freaked out.
-The officer gave me a case number and his phone number, and said the doctor was welcome to follow up for verification.
+The officer gave me a case number and his phone number and said the doctor was welcome to follow up for verification.
 A day later I drove to the pain clinic, which squeezed me in after I told them I couldn’t wait two weeks to see the doctor.

 When the doctor came into the room I began telling him what happened and thrust the piece of paper with the case number and officer’s number at him.
 I’m sure I looked like a maniac.
 He smiled, set the piece of paper down on the table, and told me that it was time I got off the pills.
 A week prior, one of his patients died from an overdose.
 He was reevaluating everything.
 He told me that the pills were actually making me sicker, irritating my Crohn’s symptoms.
 With my increasing dose, I was becoming more sensitive to pain.
 That’s why I didn’t feel better.
 That’s what sent me to the ER over and over.
 In fact, he couldn’t believe that no one figured this out in Madison (or wanted to, he inferred).
 He was incredulous as to the high doses I was on.
 It was a miracle I was still alive.
 He said he was going to refer me to a doctor who would prescribe Suboxone, the brand name of a drug called buprenorphine that curbs cravings for opioids.
 It was time I got off the pills.